HollerLondon/sfMooToolsFormExtraPlugin/README.md

 * MooEditable text area
 * Datepicker - input (with and without time)
 * Datepicker - drop down (with and without time)
+* mooRainbow colour picker

+#### Widget configuration options:

+ * `use_slots`: All widgets have this option (detailed above) which allows the Javascript to be set into a slot rather than included in the flow of the page.

 ***